-Section 106 requirements have been completed according to the agreement between FHWA, SHPO, and WisDOT.
-A revised MOA between the FHWA, SHPO, WisDOT, and St. Mary's Springs has been signed in spring of 2013 fulfilling the project's Section 106 requirements.
+Section 106 requirements have been completed according to the agreement between FHWA, the State Historic Preservation Office (SHPO), and WisDOT.
+A revised MOA between the FHWA, SHPO, WisDOT, and St. Mary's Springs was signed by SHPO on April 24, 2018 fulfilling the project's Section 106 requirements.
 This revised MOA can be seen in Factor Sheet 4.7 B-6.
-The following bullets list the provisions and commitments in the MOA that pertain to known archaeological sites as of November 2017.
-WisDOT is currently updating the MOA to address schedule changes.
+The following bullets list the provisions and commitments in the MOA that pertain to known archaeological sites and historical sites.